Kyiv Says Repels Russian Push Over East Ukraine River - UrduPoint

 The defence ministry said its troops had seized the villages of Novodarivka in the southern Zaporizhzhia region and Romanivka in the eastern Donetsk region.

-It also claimed to have "improved its tactical position" in the northeastern Kharkiv region, including around Kupiansk, though did not comment on the alleged attempted river crossing.
+It also claimed to have "improved its tactical position" in the northeastern Kharkiv region, including around Kupiansk, though it did not comment on the alleged attempt to cross the river.

-AFP analysis of ISW data showed that during November, Kremlin forces advanced over 725 square kilometres (280 square miles) of Ukrainian territory, mainly in the east near the city of Pokrovsk, compared with an advance of 610 square kilometres in October.
+AFP analysis of ISW data showed that during November, Kremlin forces advanced on more than 725 square kilometres (280 square miles) of Ukrainian territory, mainly in the east near the city of Pokrovsk, compared with an advance of 610 square kilometres in October.

+Separate Russian artillery and drone attacks killed three people in the eastern Donetsk region, including in the under-fire city of Pokrovsk, a key Russian target, the local governor Vadym Filashkin said.

 Recent Stories